MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

   - **Data\_VisioSKU**:**integer** - 0 for Standard SKU and 1 for Professional SKU

-#### Office.OneNote.Android.App.OneNoteLaunchedNonActivated

-*[This event was previously named OneNote.App.OneNoteLaunchedNonActivated.]*

-Records information about activation state of the App.
-The data is monitored to ensure we identify spikes in activation issues.
-We also analyze the data to find areas of improvement.

-The following fields are collected:

-- **INSTALL_LOCATION** - Indicates if the app is pre-installed or is downloaded from Store

-#### Office.OneNote.Android.ResetStatus

-*[This event was previously named OneNote.ResetStatus.]*

-The signal used to record any issues encountered when a user tries to reset the App.
-The telemetry is used to monitor, detect and fix any issues caused during reset.

-The following fields are collected:

-- **Accounts** - Indicates the types if accounts used for signing-into the App

-- **Generic String Type** - Returns if it is full reset of a notes_light_data reset

-- **LaunchPoint** - The point from where Reset is initiated.
-Possible values: Sign Out Button, Sign-out failure, Intune Triggered

-- **Pass** - Indicates if the Reset was successful

-#### Office.OneNote.Android.SignIn.SignInCompleted

-*[This event was previously named OneNote.SignIn.SignInCompleted.]*

-The critical signal used to ensure sign-in successful or not.
-The telemetry is collected to ensure critical regression detection for OneNote app and service health

-The following fields are collected:

-- **CompletionState** - Final state of sign in - Succeeded or failed.
-And failure cases

-- **EntryPoint** - Indicates from where Sign-In was initiated

-- **Hresult** - Error code

-- **Provider Package ID** - In case of Auto sign in

-- **Result** - Succeeded, Failed, Unknown, Canceled

-- **ServerType** - Returns the type of the server offering the service

-- **SignInMode** - Sign in or Sign up or Auto Sign-in or Sign up accelerated

-#### Office.OneNote.Android.SignIn.SignInStarted

-*[This event was previously named OneNote.SignIn.SignInStarted.]*

-The signal used to indicate any issues encountered while using Message Bar.
-The telemetry is used to monitor, detect and fix any issues caused during interaction with Message Bar

-The following fields are collected:

-- **EntryPoint** - Indicates from where Sign-In was initiated

-- **Result** - Result of the sign-in flow

-- **ServerType** - Returns the type of the server offering the service

-- **SignInMode** - Sign in or Sign up or Auto Sign-in or Sign up accelerated

 ### *Office add-in configuration subtype*